trillian/trillian/datasets/GALEX/GALEX Notes.md

 * direct imaging - all-sky survey covered 2/3 of the sky
 * spectroscopic (grism)

-Data was released in a series of “General Releases” (GR), as in GR2, GR3, etc.
+Data was released in a series of “General Releases” (GR), as in GR2, GR3, etc. GR6/GR7 are the combined final release that supercede all previous releases.
+The release is "joint" as GR7 is a reprocessing of some of the data, but not all of GR6.
+[TODO: determine the exact delination here.]

 GALEX team: <http://www.galex.caltech.edu/about/team.html>